xiangww0108/mlip-kafka-lab/README.md

 To receive credit for this lab, show your work to the TA during recitation.

 ## Deliverables
 - [ ] Establish a secure SSH tunnel to the Kafka server.
-Explain to the TA about Kafka Topic and Offsets.
-How do they ensure message continuity if a consumer is disconnected?
+Explain to the TA the concepts of topic and offsets in Kafka and how this ensures message continuity if a consumer is disconnected.
 - [ ] Modify starter code to implement producer and consumer modes for a Kafka topic.
-- [ ] Use Kafka's CLI tools to manage and monitor Kafka topics and messages.
+- [ ] Demonstrate using Kafka's CLI tool *kcat* (or alternatives) to manage and monitor Kafka topics and messages.

 ## Getting started